-- Mastery of the underlying principles of microwave theory. - Use of microwave theory concepts to design microwave devices satisfying a given set of specifications and to predict their behavior. - Mastery of the use of microwave equipment such as network and spectrum analyzers.
+- Explain the underlying principles of microwave theory. - Identify the concepts to design microwave devices satisfying a given set of specifications and to predict their behavior. - Mastery of the use of microwave equipment such as network and spectrum analyzers.

-ECBY09 SPEECH AND AUDIO SIGNAL PROCESSING
+ECBY09 SPEECH AND AUDIO SIGNAL PROCESSING LTPC 3003

-• The students will learn how basic digital audio algorithms work, the operation of the processors and the way in which these processes effect sound.
+- To learn the basic digital audio algorithms - To discuss the operation of the processors and the way in which these processes effect sound.